victoriamccray/Hackathon/README.md

 - Introduction to exploratory analysis and statistical analysis techniques using Python
 - Exposure to standard libraries for data processing like NumPy, Matplotlib and Pandas

-### 2. Introduction to Open Source and Collaborative Coding with GitHub
+### 2. Introduction to Neuroscience and Neuroimaging
 - Navigating and configuring GitHub/Git platforms
 - Forking and cloning code repositories
 - Making contributions to code through pull requests

-### 3. Neuroscience Applications
+### 3. Python Ecosystem for Neuroimaging
-- Open-source libraries for neuroimaging, electrophysiology, and neuroinformatics
+- Learn essential Python libraries for neuroimaging workflows
-- Exploring applications with libraries like nibabel, open ephys, and/or nilearn
+- Work with BIDS/NIfTI formats and Nilearn
+- Manage datasets with DataLad
-- Signal processing using Python for EEG and fMRI data
+- Leverage computing frameworks for large data

-### 4. Contributing to Open-Source Projects
+### 4. Data Science Applications
-- Understanding the principles and best practices for open-source collaboration
-- Identifying beginner-friendly open-source projects in neuroscience
-- Hands-on guidance for making contributions

-### Key Takeaways
+- Understand the foundations of connectivity analysis and the implications of preprocessing decisions on results.=

+### Neuroethics and Bias
 - Understanding of open-source principles and collaborative workflows
 - Proficiency in using Python for neuroscientific analysis
 - Practical experience in contributing to open-source projects on GitHub
 - Insight into real-world applications of Python in neuroscience

-### [Workshop Recording]

 ## Additional Resources and Inspiration